-South Bank Engineering UTC is committed to the vital contribution all Governors and staff can make to safeguarding children.
-We will strive to make sure that every student in the UTC feels secure, well cared for, and able to reach their full potential.
+South Bank Engineering UTC is committed to providing a safe and secure environment for children, staff and visitors and promoting a climate where children and adults will feel confident about sharing any concerns which they may have about their own safety or the well-being of others.
+We strive to make sure that every student in the UTC feels secure, well cared for, and able to reach their full potential.

 The UTC will work hard to reduce all the kinds of harm that children can suffer, including abuse, bullying, discrimination and avoidable injuries.
 If you have any concerns at all about the safety or welfare of a child please do not hesitate to contact us.

 Mr Kam Bains, Vice Principal - Designated Safeguarding Lead